Paul Crivez: Biography

 Paul Crivez was born 1894.
 As a young man, Crivez met and befriended Alexandrine Paléologue (born Boutcoulesco), the widow of Grégoire Paléologue, a cousin of Maurice Paléologue, a French diplomat of Romanian origin whose family claimed connections to the Byzantine Palaiologos dynasty.
-The Romanian paleologi family can be confidently traced back to 17th and 18th-century Phanariots (members of prominent Greek families in the Fener quarter of Constantinople), but not to the old imperial dynasty.
+The Romanian Paleologu family can be confidently traced back to 17th and 18th-century Phanariots (members of prominent Greek families in the Fener quarter of Constantinople), but not to the old imperial dynasty.

 In the 1940s, Crivez began to work on his pretensions, hatching a scheme to integrate himself into Grégoire Paléologue's family.
 He forged an elaborate genealogy which linked the Romanian Paleologi to the ancient dynasty, supposedly as descendants of Manuel Palaiologos, a nephew of the last emperor Constantine XI Palaiologos, and thus made them out to be the senior heirs to the defunct imperial throne.
 Crivez's genealogy notably differed from the genealogy of Maurice Paléologue, actually a member of the Romanian Paleologu family, who instead claimed descent from Theodore II Palaiologos, a brother of Constantine XI.
 Crivez's genealogy also made the modern Romanian Paleologi out to be relatives of the Romanian noble Ghica family.
 Modern members of the Ghica family have in response to Crivez's claims refuted any kinship between their family and the Palaiologos dynasty.
 After creating his genealogy, Crivez convinced Alexandrine to adopt him, invoking a supposed ancient Byzantine protocol that in the absence of legitimate children, the emperor's widow could nominate the new imperial heir.
 Thus, on 11 June 1945, Paul Crivez became "Prince Paul Theodore Paléologue-Crivez", the supposed new head of the imperial house of Palaiologos.
 Crivez claimed the Byzantine succession solely through his adoption by Alexandrine, as he did not claim any noble origins for himself.